mahshid-alinejad/Project-1/Team Requirements.md

-# Our Standards
+# Requirements for files and commits within the repository, also the repository itself:

-## Requirements for files and commits within the repository, also the repository itself:
+## Team members will communicate and support each other as necessary to ensure the requirements below are achieved.

 - Files are frequently committed to the repository.